10 Best Forex Cards in India for Students and Tourists in 2025

 #1.
 Niyo Global Forex Card – Forex Card With Zero Markup

-Niyo has partnered with DCB bank to provide a forex card with zero markup fees.
-You can get this card if Niyo is present in your city.
+Niyo has partnered with DCB, SBM and Equitas Bank to provide a forex card with zero markup fees.
+Niyo is the only forex card in the list that offers airport lounge access in India and abroad.

-Niyo is best forex card for Indian students because of zero forex loading charges.
+Niyo is the best forex card for Indian students because of zero forex loading charges.

 Fees and Charges